SalUn: Empowering Machine Unlearning via Gradient-based Weight Saliency in Both Image Classification and Generation: SalUn: Weight Saliency Is Possibly All You Need for MU

 where $\odot$ is element-wise product, and $\mathbf 1$ denotes an all-one vector.
 The implication from \eqref{eq: unl_model_sal} is that during weight updating in MU, the attention can be directed towards the salient weights.

-As shown in\eqref{eq: sal_map_hard} and \eqref{eq: unl_model_sal}, weight saliency offers a principled method to tackle the optimization problem in MU when the forgetting loss $\ell_{\mathrm{f}} (\btheta; \mathcal{D}_\mathrm{f})$ is specified.
 It is worth noting that the forgetting loss $\ell_{\mathrm{f}}$ used in existing MU methods can be considered a suitable candidate for calculating the weight saliency map \eqref{eq: sal_map_hard}.
-In this study, we find that the forgetting loss in {\GA} (gradient ascent) \citep{thudi2022unrolling} presents a unified, effective, and simple solution in image classification and generation.
-This is given by the training loss over the forgetting dataset $\mathcal{D}_\mathrm{f}$:
+In this study, we find that the forgetting loss in {\GA} (gradient ascent) \citep{thudi2022unrolling} presents an effective and simple solution in image classification and generation:

 where $\ell_{\mathrm{CE}}$ is the cross-entropy (CE) loss for supervised classification, and $\ell_\mathrm{MSE}$ has been defined in DM training \eqref{eq: diffusion_loss}.
-The weight saliency map for MU can be then obtained by applying \eqref{eq: loss_f} to \eqref{eq: sal_map_hard}.
+The weight saliency map for MU can be then obtained through \eqref{eq: sal_map_hard} and \eqref{eq: loss_f}.